ibm-watson-data-lab/cloudant-food-tracker/part-1/README.md

   1. On the left side of the dialog that appears, under "iOS", select Source.
   1. Select Header File, and click Next.
   1. In the Save As field, type `CloudantSync-Bridging-Header`.
   1. Click the down-arrow expander button to the right of the "Save As" field.
-This will display the filesystem tree of the project.
+This will display the file system tree of the project.
   1. Click the FoodTracker folder.
   1. Confirm that the Group option defaults to your app name, FoodTracker.
   1. In the Targets section, check the FoodTracker target.
   1. Click Create.

-     Xcode creates and opens a file called `CloudantSync-Bridging-Header.h`.
+Xcode will create and open a file called `CloudantSync-Bridging-Header.h`.
   1. Under the line which says `#define CloudantSync_Bridging_Header_h`, insert the following code:

      ``` c